FullyAutonomous/BaoBun/README.md

 ### Upgrade

-To upgrade to the latest version of Bun, run:
+To upgrade to the latest version of BaoBun, run:

 ```sh
 bun upgrade